During my years as an eBay seller I had the opportunity to interact with 81,000 customers.

 People today need everything right here right now, they don’t have time to wait days or even hours, if they inquire about an item and you don’t reply in minutes they will move on to the next seller.
 If they already bought from you and have to wait hours/days to reply then they will deem your service as sub par and will notify their friends to stay away (with social media it’s ever so easier to destroy a business’ reputation…just look at United airlines incident with Dr. David Dao…)

-This one is very important in my eyes as it can help you dramatically reduce the amount of time spent on customer service.
+This one is very important in my eyes as it can help you dramatically reduce the amount of time spent on customer service (we reduced 40% on customer service with these customer service email templates).
 When you get a query, try to identify what else the customer may need to know and answer it in advance to prevent a long ping-pong conversation.
 For example, if a customer wants to know his tracking number, you can simply send him the number but even better than that would be sending him a link to the online live tracking service, providing him with the latest update on his shipment status and the estimated delivery time.
 This way you answered all his potential questions about tracking, prevented the ping-pong, and the customer will most likely be more satisfied and think higher of your customer support which may lead to him coming back and possibly referring his friends.

 In the early days, I cared about every penny so I used to argue with customers about refunds, trying to prove I was right and they had no real claim (when you sell online you encounter a fair share of fraud attempts).
 In some cases I was right, in others – wrong.
 What I didn’t realize is that the time I spent on arguing could have been used to growing my business, listing more products, finding new suppliers, improving my business operations and so on.
 Time is valuable when running your own business, and you have to know where to spend it.
 I don’t imply that you should always refund every customer, but pay attention to how much time you spend on this and set limits to yourself to manage your time efficiently.
 With some customers it’s worth refunding and moving on even if you’re 100% convinced you’re right (especially if you argue over $10 for 2 hours).